davekrh/ocp310_for_operations/05-lesson-create_inventory.md

 OpenShift requires access to DNS.
 Crucially, OpenShift requires the ability to utilize DNS wildcards.
 This is required for arbitrary applications to be created and reachable via DNS names.

 Our environment has pre-configured a wildcard DNS domain.

+## Lab Instructions

-On any machine, you can ping arbitrary DNS names on `cloud.example.com` to refer back to OpenShift’s master:
+1. On any machine, ping arbitrary DNS names on `cloud.example.com` to refer back to OpenShift’s master:
 ```
 [student@workstation ~]$ ping jobu.cloud.example.com
 PING jobu.cloud.example.com (10.0.0.11) 56(84) bytes of data.